haidedang/deliveroo/tutorials/code/deliveroo-clone-next-strapi-tutorial/README.md

 - Clone the repository.
 - Start the Strapi server: `cd tutorials/deliveroo-clone-next-strapi-tutorial/backend && yarn && strapi dev`.
 - In an other tab, start the nextjs server: `cd tutorials/deliveroo-clone-next-strapi-tutorial/frontend && yarn && yarn dev`.

+Setup with storybook,bootstrap, tailwindcss and strapi in the backend.